jasonwebb/2d-space-colonization-experiments/README.md

 * Source - source of auxin growth hormone
 * Network - manages the growth of vein segments based on auxin sources

+A couple additional helper modules are also included there:
+* KeyboardInteractions - a structure for handling common keyboard commands that every sketch should have
+* Utilities - small helper functions like `random` and `lerp`

 ## TODO
 - [X] Create most basic implementation
 - [ ] Add configurable support for open vs. closed venation patterns
   * Closed patterns emerge when more than one vein is allowed to grow towards the same auxin source, as though they are "sharing" the auxin.
-  * Must also modify the criteria for auxin removal
+  * Must also modify the criteria for auxin source removal to wait for all veins to reach, or exit the proximity threshold.
 - [ ] Implement configurable birth rates and kill rates
 - [ ] Implement static boundary shape (leaf shape) from SVG design
 - [ ] Implement dynamic boundary shape to simulate leaf growth